 Here, Lori and I tell you exactly how to take the Sehir Hatlari Bosphorus tour and offer first-hand tips for getting the most out of your time on the water.

 Sehir Hatlari runs two different types of services: Inner-city/domestic public ferry service mostly geared to commuters and locals getting around the region, and the Bosphorus Long Tour, Short Tour, and Moonlight Tour services aimed at tourists.

 Istanbul’s inner-city/domestic public ferry lines are NOT the same as the Bosphorus cruise lines.
 Unless you want to compete for space with Istanbul’s millions of commuters (and see very little in the process), you’re far better off taking the public ferry lines clearly marked as “Bosphorus Tours”.
 More on that below.

-There are two Bosphorus Tour ferry options: Full Circle (6 hours) and Short Bosphorus Tour (2 hours), and seasonal Moonlight Tour, which operates during the summer months.
+There are two Bosphorus Tour ferry options: Long Bosphorus Tour (6 hours) and Short Bosphorus Tour (2 hours), and seasonal Moonlight Tour, which operates during the summer months.

 Up until recently the Long Bosphorus Tour was known as the “Full Circle”, and the Short Bosphorus Tour was known as the “Short Circle”.
 This guide will use the new terminology moving forward.